Sharing Rules in Salesforce

 Before creating sharing rules, administrators need to answer these three questions:

-Records can be shared with public groups, roles, and roles & subordinates.
+2. With whom the records are shared – Records can be shared with public groups, roles, and subordinates.

-The users with whom the records are shared should have Read-Only or Read/Write access is decided by this question.
+3. What level of access is provided – The users with whom the records are shared should have Read-Only or Read/Write access, as decided by this question.

 How to Create Sharing Rules in Salesforce?